First Year | Fall Term | MBA Core Courses

 FIN 609: EMERGING MARKET INVESTMENT FUND (2 Cr.)

 Finding market opportunities in emerging markets presents investors and managers with issues not just of understanding capital market behaviors but also of firm valuation.
 Students will research and present the risks and uncertainties in these markets alongside the potential for value creation.
 The Emerging Markets Investment Fund gives students the opportunity to manage an actual fund of emerging market equities, evaluate stock performance, examine future earnings and valuation, benchmark performance, and present results to investment professionals.

 All EMF members are analysts.
 Analysts monitor the condition and activity of their assigned industry, region, and individual securities within the industry and region.
 Each analyst is responsible for the following:

 - Monitoring the performance of his or her companies;

 - Keeping apprised of current news within the assigned industry and region;

 - Researching securities in the assigned region and industry; and

 - Recommending securities to be bought or sold.

 This course is open to all graduate students.
-It acts as the Strategic Planning Project (SPP) for MBA students who are pursuing the investment management/capital markets career track within the Cameron Center.
+It acts as the Strategic Planning Project (SPP) for MBA students who are pursuing the investment management/capital markets career.